iTunes: Setting up Home Sharing on your computer

-- Home Sharing cannot transfer or stream audiobook content purchased from Audible.com.
+- Home Sharing can't transfer or stream audiobook content purchased from Audible.com.
 See Audible.com for assistance in using their content on multiple computers.

-- In addition, rentals from the iTunes Store cannot be streamed or transferred to another computer using Home Sharing.
+- In addition, rentals from the iTunes Store can't be streamed or transferred to another computer using Home Sharing.

 Home Sharing tips

 The best way to avoid duplication is to use the Show menu located in the lower-left corner.
 Choose "Items not in my library" before transferring any content.